Computer Science is about understanding computer systems and networks at a deep level.

 Admissions tests

 All candidates must take the Mathematics Admissions Test (MAT) as part of their application.
-The registration date and test date will be confirmed on the University’s website soon.
+The registration deadline and test date are published on the University’s website.
+We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including how to register and guidance on how to prepare, can be found can be found here.

 Written work